Connecting employers and foreign-born academics.

 Your LinkedIn Profile is your standard or general CV, while your CV for the application needs to be tailored according to the role you apply to.

 Jobbsprånget is Sweden’s largest internship programme for foreign-born academics.
 Our internship model is proven successful.
-7 out of 10 candidates get a job after Jobbsprånget.
+Majority of the candidates get a job after Jobbsprånget.
 We hope you are one of them!
 If you have any questions visit our FAQ.